Localization of quantum walk with classical randomness: Comparison between manual methods and supervised machine learning: Comparison and discussion

-The under-estimate of the exponent of the localization length from the two supervised machine learning methods provides an example that mixing classical and quantum probabilities is still a challenging task for basic machine learning methods.
+The under-estimate of the exponent of QW with random translation from the MLP NN and CNN provides an example that mixing classical and quantum probabilities is still a challenging task for machine learning methods.
 While we can manually resort to physical quantities such as the MoI or IPR to pinpoint the critical point, the machine associates certain features with the labels for classification.
 We have seen the classification may be constrained by limitation of the data size or distraction from the fluctuating part in the bulk of the data.
 Our results thus present an open challenge for machine learning to better differentiate systems with both classical and quantum probabilities.

-In our investigations with neural-network based classification, we had focused on using the MLP classifier as it provides a plain and immediate interface to various problems.
+In our investigations with neural-network based classification, we had tested the MLP NN classifier as it provides a plain and immediate interface to various problems.
 While this classifier is able to generate classification predictions of a certain level of accuracy, it may show a tendency to overfit the predictions ~\cite{IEEE.2000.857823, NNOverfit97, IEEE.4696782} and thus bias the final results.
-A potential improvement on this is the convolutional neural network based classifier \cite{IEEE.018.8540626, IEEE.72.554195, SPIE.10.1117.12.2262589}.
-This type of neural network, while requiring more work to correctly tune its relevant hyper-parameters, has shown improvement over the MLP classifier in the overall accuracy of estimations and reduced potential for overfitting when used on more complex data sets \cite{IEEE.2018.8484751, AAAI.10.5555.2283516.2283603, park17c_interspeech}.
-The localization transition of QW with classical randomness is expected to serve as a suitable problem for testing and benchmarking machine learning methods.
+We also tested the CNN based classifier \cite{IEEE.018.8540626, IEEE.72.554195, SPIE.10.1117.12.2262589}, which has previously shown improvement over the MLP classifier in the overall accuracy of estimations and reduced potential for overfitting when used on more complex data sets \cite{IEEE.2018.8484751, AAAI.10.5555.2283516.2283603, park17c_interspeech}.
+Interestingly, the CNN produced similar results close to the MLP NN when identifying the critical values of the QW with classical randomness studied here.
+Therefore, benchmarking machine learning with the localization transition is a problem worth future investigations.